The moduli space of $G$-algebras: Abstract

 \section{Abstract}

 Let $L$ be a Galois algebra with Galois group $\gp$ and let $x$ be a normal element of $L$.
-The moduli space $\X$ of pairs $(L,x)$ is realized by a subscheme of $\PPP/\gp$, where $\PPP$ is the projective space of the regular representation of $\gp$.
-We compute a formula for the heights of pairs $(L,x) \in \Xg(\QQ)$ in terms of algebraic invariants with respect to a natural adelic metric on the anticanonical divisor of $\PPP/\gp$.
+The moduli space $\X$ of pairs $(L,x)$ is isomorphic to an open subset of the quotient variety $\PPP/\gp$, where $\PPP$ is the projective space of the regular representation of $\gp$.
+We provide a formula for the height of any pair $(L,x) \in \Xg(\QQ)$ in terms of algebraic invariants of $L$ and $x$ with respect to a natural adelic metric on the anticanonical divisor of $\PPP/\gp$.